 Meet with RDP High DPI issue

-To fix the issue, we provide you with 5 ways to get you out of trouble.
+To fix the issue of "RDP high DPI", we provide you with 5 ways to get you out of trouble.

 Solution 1.
 Log off the previous device and log on the new device

 Before you log onto the new device, especially for the new monitor, you’d better to log off from the previous device you have connected to before.
-For the changes, log off and log in can fix most of the DPI problems.
+For the changes, logging off and logging in can fix most of the DPI problems.

 Solution 2.
 Check the update